Principles

 Savings grow in a straight, predictable line — steady but limited.
 Investing bends that line upward.
 Invested money starts earning, and then those earnings start earning, and the cycle repeats over and over.
 At first the difference is almost invisible.
 But with time and consistency, the curve begins to accelerate.

-This process of compounding turns small, steady actions into extraordinary growth, far beyond the sum of their parts.
+This process, called compounding, turns small, steady actions into extraordinary growth, far beyond the sum of their parts.
 And best of all, it happens without your time and energy.
 Your invested dollars work quietly in the background, earning while you live, growing while you rest.
 You’re no longer just saving; you’re buying back your independence.

 Money multiplied, time reclaimed — this is the power of investing.